MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/product-overview/release-notes/whats-new/index.md

                 <p>Review the following sections to learn what is new for developing your apps.</p>

                 <h3>New development and deployment process</h3>
-                <p>Starting with {{ site.data.keys.product }} v8.0, you no longer create a project WAR file that needs to be installed in the application server.
+                <p>You no longer create a project WAR file that needs to be installed in the application server.
 Instead, the {{ site.data.keys.mf_server }} is installed once, and you upload the server-side configuration of your apps, of the resource security or of the push service to the server.
 You can modify the configuration of your apps with the {{ site.data.keys.mf_console }}.</p>

                 <p>{{ site.data.keys.product_adj }} projects no longer exist.
 Instead, you develop your mobile app with the development environment of your choice.<br/>
                 You can modify the server-side configuration of your apps and adapters without stopping the {{ site.data.keys.mf_server }}.</p>